rjmholt/misc/psapi/doc.md

 The other side of this is that the pipeline thread is also the worker thread for PowerShell, so time you spend using it is time that other executions can't be run on it.
-If you have an application where you're running PowerShell but need more performance, the best design is generally to do only what you must on the pipeline thread (i.e. the calls and transformations that can only be safely done on the pipeline thread) and then process the now-safe result elsewhere.
+If you have an application where you're running PowerShell but need more performance, the best approach is generally to do only what you must on the pipeline thread (i.e. the calls and transformations that can only be safely done on the pipeline thread) and then process the now-safe result elsewhere.